 Due to the coronavirus pandemic, a new clause – Sect.
 7(3) – has been added to the German Act on Fixed-Term Employment Contracts in Academia (WissZeitVG).
 It provides for the possibility of extending the fixed term of certain temporary contracts in academia by six months.
 The purpose of this regulation is to compensate for any negative impacts that the COVID-19 restrictions at the University may have had on researchers who are currently pursuing a further qualification.

-Stays by external academics for the purpose of cooperation in research and teaching pursuant to Leipzig University’s Fee Schedule are permitted again, provided that compliance with the hygiene rules is guaranteed.
+Stays by visiting scholars for the purpose of cooperation in research and teaching are still possible, subject to strict compliance with the applicable coronavirus legislation and with Leipzig University’s Hygiene and Infectious Disease Concept.
 The responsibility for this lies with the respective institution.
 Visiting scholars arriving from outside Germany are responsible for ensuring that they observe any national entry requirements.
+According to the Free State of Saxony’s rules on quarantine, guests must self-isolate immediately after arriving in Germany (i.e. before they can enter Leipzig University buildings).

 Hygiene and Infectious Disease Concept